-- A. At the beginning of the school year, TEC distributes to all parent(s)/guardian(s) the letter from the Superintendent informing them of the District's involvement in the notification process. - B. At the time of registration, new students are given a letter advising them on how to access information regarding sexual predators. - C. As soon as the District School Operations has been notified of the presence of a specific registered sexual predator by the school police, School Operations will inform TEC and all specific command staff from school police of specific registered sexual predators residing in Miami-
+- A. At the beginning of the school year, TEC notifies students and faculty about informing them of the District's involvement in the notification process. - B. At the time of orientation, new adult students are notified on how to access information regarding sexual predators. - C. As soon as the District School Operations has been notified of the presence of a specific registered sexual predator by the school police, School Operations will inform TEC and all specific command staff from school police of specific registered sexual predators residing in Miami-